Vladimir Plahotniuc

-Vladimir Plahotniuc (born 1 January 1966) is a Moldovan politician, businessman and oligarch.
-He was the chairman of the Democratic Party of Moldova (24 December 2016 – 24 June 2019) and previously was member of the Parliament of Moldova in three terms (December 2010 – October 2013, December 2014 – July 2015, February 2019 – July 2019), and served as First Deputy Speaker of the Parliament of Moldova (December 2010 – February 2013).
+Vladimir Plahotniuc (born 1 January 1966), commonly referred to as Vlad Plahotniuc, is a Moldovan politician and oligarch and was the vice president of the Parliament of Moldova from 2010 to 2013.
+He was the chairman of the Democratic Party of Moldova (24 December 2016 – 24 June 2019) and previously was a member of the Parliament of Moldova for three terms (December 2010 – October 2013, December 2014 – July 2015, February 2019 – July 2019), and served as First Vice President of the Parliament of Moldova (December 2010 – February 2013).
 Until leaving the territory of the Republic of Moldova in 2019, he was considered to be the powerhouse of Moldovan politics in matters of influence, controlling Moldova's government and parliamentary majority.
-Plahotniuc currently resides in Turkey after fleeing Moldova in June 2019.
+From his flight from Moldova in June 2019 to 2025, Plahotniuc resided in Turkey.

+He was arrested in Greece in July 2025 as he attempted to travel to Dubai.

+Both Russia and Moldova have demanded his extradition, while Plahotniuc has expressed his wish to return to Moldova.
+On 25 September 2025, Plahotniuc was extradited from Greece to Moldova.

 Early life and education

 Plahotniuc was born on 1 January 1966 in Pitușca, Călărași District, Moldavian SSR, Soviet Union (now Moldova).
 As he stated in an interview, a strong footprint in his education was left by his parents and grandparents.
-He attended the Grozești village secondary school, in Nisporeni District.
-In 1983 he graduated this institution with a Cum Laude diploma.
+He attended the Grozești village secondary school, in Nisporeni District, graduating in 1983 with a cum laude diploma.
 In 1991 he graduated the Technical University of Moldova with a bachelor's degree in Engineering, at the Food Industry Technology Faculty.
 In 2002 he obtained an MBA degree at the same university.
 In 2006 he obtained a master's degree in Civil Law at the European Studies University of Moldova.

 Career

 During 1991–1993, he held the position of specialist at the "Minor" Center for prevention and rehabilitation of juvenile offenders, affiliated with the Chișinău City Hall.
 He held the position of economist at Euro EstHundel Ltd Moldova, then he worked at "Voyage" Ltd Moldova.
 In 1995–1998 he founded "Angels" Moldovan-American Financial Group, which he managed until 2001.
 From 2001 to 2010 he held the position of Commercial Manager and afterwards he was the general manager of "Petrom Moldova" JSC, dealing with oil import and distribution.
-Starting in 2005 he was appointed Vice chairman of the board at Victoriabank commercial bank, one of the leading banks of Moldova and in 2006 he became its chairman, a position he held until January 2011.
+In 2005 he was appointed vice chairman of the board at Victoriabank commercial bank, one of the leading banks of Moldova, and in 2006 he became its chairman, a position he held until January 2011.
 Since then, he has been focusing on his political career as a member of the Democratic Party of Moldova.
 In 2015, he founded a large media company, including General Media Group and Radio Media Group.